+Final walkthrough:

-Final walkthrough: Following substantial completion, PWA, PCFWWRA, the Owner, and the Contractor will walk the site for the final inspection.
-Recommendations for changes will be made to the Contractor or project will be approved.
+Following substantial completion, PWA, PCFWWRA, the landowner, and the general contractor will walk the site for the final inspection.
+Either a final listing of required corrective actions will be made to the contractor or project will be approved.